Faith Idehen

-Faith Idehen (born 5 February 1973) is a retired female sprinter from Nigeria.
+Faith Idehen (born 5 February 1973) is a Nigerian former sprinter.
 At the 1992 Summer Olympics she, together with Beatrice Utondu, Christy Opara Thompson and Mary Onyali, won a bronze medal in 4 x 100 metres relay.

 Idehen attended the University of Alabama on a track scholarship.
 She is married to fellow track athlete Festus Igbinoghene and they have a son, Noah Igbinoghene, who is a National Football League player.